 (3) Despite subregulation (1), an Aboriginal and Torres Strait Islander corporation is not liable to pay the fee unless the corporation makes the request in connection with an undertaking that is for profit or commercial gain.

+[Regulation 4 amended: SL 2025/107 r.
+4.]

 5. Fees under s.
 18 of Act

 (1) A person who gives notice to the Committee under section 18(2) of the Act is liable to pay a fee of —